yashashxrma/AmazonScrapper/README.md

 **Usage**

-Clone the repository or download the code files.
+->Clone the repository or download the code files.

 ->Install the required dependencies by running pip install -r requirements.txt.
 This will install the necessary libraries, including Pandas, BeautifulSoup, and Selenium.